http://www.creighton.edu/ccas/math/

 MTH 125.
 Practical Math.
 3 credits.

 To present common situations requiring quantitative analysis or calculations, to prepare the student to think logically through these situations, to model them mathematically, and to reach an accurate conclusion.
 Two years of high school algebra is expected.
-This course is repeatable to a max of 9 credits.
+This course is repeatable up to nine credit hours.

 MTH 131.
 Earth Algebra.
 3 credits.
 FA, OD